-What is transformative change?
-Transformative change is defined as deep structural change achieved by addressing the root causes of gender equality 15 .
-Condition vs. Position 16 Condition is the state of somebody's being-it refers to the features of their physical or emotional state.
+Condition is the state of somebody's being-it refers to the features of their physical or emotional state.

 Position is a person's state in relation to other things or compared to someone else.
 The environment is needed to describe one's position.

 For example, the position of a "cup of coffee" is in your hands or on a table; but the condition of a "cup of coffee" is that it's dark roast, it's steaming hot, and it's 10ounces.
 To describe the condition of the "cup of coffee" you don't need to know where it is, but you need to understand its features.
 To describe the position of the "cup of coffee" you need to know where it is located-and that is in relation to other items.

-Practical vs. Strategic Needs 17 Practical needs describe those needs that are related to survival and safety: i.e. access to immediate needs like food, water, shelter, work, etc. Strategic needs or interests describe those elements that are required to improve one's position: they often involve decision making power or control over resources.
+Practical vs. Strategic Needs18

+Practical needs describe those needs that are related to survival and safety: i.e. access to immediate needs like food, water, shelter, work, etc.

+Strategic needs or interests describe those elements that are required to improve one's position: they often involve decision making power or control over resources.